 - For angel investors, only the richest angel investor will put a few hundred thousand.
 Most of the angel investors will invest little money!
 But yes a well thought and planned crowdfunding campaign can at times offer way more than VCs.

-- Banks have various guidelines about the size of financing, and they vary bank to bank.
+- Banks have various guidelines about the size of the financing, and they vary from bank to bank.
 But normally, your chances of getting a business loan without a working prototype are not much higher!

 Know the Cost of Financing